HMS Capital Management LLC Sells 189 Shares of L3Harris Technologies, Inc. (NYSE:LHX)

-HMS Capital Management LLC decreased its position in shares of L3Harris Technologies, Inc. (NYSE:LHX – Get Rating) by 3.4% in the 4th quarter, according to its most recent 13F filing with the SEC.
+HMS Capital Management LLC reduced its position in L3Harris Technologies, Inc. (NYSE:LHX – Get Rating) by 3.4% during the fourth quarter, Holdings Channel.com reports.
 The firm owned 5,433 shares of the company’s stock after selling 189 shares during the quarter.
-HMS Capital Management LLC’s holdings in L3Harris Technologies were worth $1,131,000 at the end of the most recent quarter.
+HMS Capital Management LLC’s holdings in L3Harris Technologies were worth $1,131,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Acadian Asset Management LLC grew its position in shares of L3Harris Technologies by 283.0% in the first quarter.
-Acadian Asset Management LLC now owns 1,103 shares of the company’s stock valued at $272,000 after purchasing an additional 815 shares in the last quarter.
-Lord Abbett & CO.
-LLC purchased a new position in L3Harris Technologies in the 1st quarter worth approximately $8,013,000.
-Sei Investments Co. increased its holdings in shares of L3Harris Technologies by 14.2% in the 1st quarter.
-Sei Investments Co. now owns 62,374 shares of the company’s stock worth $15,643,000 after buying an additional 7,773 shares during the last quarter.
-Sequoia Financial Advisors LLC lifted its holdings in shares of L3Harris Technologies by 18.9% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 3,372 shares of the company’s stock worth $838,000 after acquiring an additional 537 shares during the last quarter.
-Finally, Brighton Jones LLC grew its position in L3Harris Technologies by 16.7% in the first quarter.
-Brighton Jones LLC now owns 1,230 shares of the company’s stock worth $306,000 after acquiring an additional 176 shares in the last quarter.
-82.18% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently made changes to their positions in LHX.
+Grimes & Company Inc. increased its holdings in shares of L3Harris Technologies by 3.4% in the 3rd quarter.
+Grimes & Company Inc. now owns 1,236 shares of the company’s stock worth $257,000 after buying an additional 41 shares during the last quarter.
+Oakworth Capital Inc. lifted its position in L3Harris Technologies by 8.6% in the 3rd quarter.
+Oakworth Capital Inc. now owns 543 shares of the company’s stock worth $113,000 after buying an additional 43 shares during the last quarter.
+Leavell Investment Management Inc. grew its position in L3Harris Technologies by 0.8% during the third quarter.
+Leavell Investment Management Inc. now owns 6,081 shares of the company’s stock valued at $1,264,000 after acquiring an additional 46 shares during the last quarter.
+Main Street Financial Solutions LLC lifted its holdings in shares of L3Harris Technologies by 3.8% in the 3rd quarter.
+Main Street Financial Solutions LLC now owns 1,289 shares of the company’s stock worth $268,000 after acquiring an additional 47 shares during the last quarter.
+Finally, Phoenix Wealth Advisors boosted its stake in shares of L3Harris Technologies by 3.3% in the 3rd quarter.
+Phoenix Wealth Advisors now owns 1,514 shares of the company’s stock valued at $315,000 after purchasing an additional 48 shares in the last quarter.
+82.18% of the stock is owned by institutional investors.

-A number of analysts have recently weighed in on LHX shares.
-StockNews.com assumed coverage on L3Harris Technologies in a research note on Thursday, March 16th.
-They set a “buy” rating for the company.
-Robert W. Baird cut L3Harris Technologies from an “outperform” rating to a “neutral” rating and cut their target price for the stock from $290.00 to $241.00 in a research note on Monday, December 19th.
-Susquehanna increased their price target on shares of L3Harris Technologies from $265.00 to $270.00 and gave the stock a “positive” rating in a research note on Monday, January 30th.
-Cowen lowered their price objective on shares of L3Harris Technologies from $260.00 to $240.00 and set an “outperform” rating for the company in a report on Thursday, January 12th.
-Finally, Truist Financial reduced their target price on L3Harris Technologies from $264.00 to $255.00 and set a “buy” rating on the stock in a report on Monday, January 30th.
-Eight equities research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $259.46.
+LHX has been the topic of several recent research reports.
+Susquehanna raised their price target on L3Harris Technologies from $265.00 to $270.00 and gave the stock a “positive” rating in a research report on Monday, January 30th.
+Morgan Stanley decreased their target price on shares of L3Harris Technologies from $278.00 to $264.00 and set an “overweight” rating on the stock in a research note on Monday, January 30th.
+Cowen cut their price target on shares of L3Harris Technologies from $260.00 to $240.00 and set an “outperform” rating on the stock in a report on Thursday, January 12th.
+Wells Fargo & Company upped their price objective on shares of L3Harris Technologies from $219.00 to $230.00 and gave the company an “equal weight” rating in a research note on Wednesday, February 1st.
+Finally, Truist Financial cut their target price on L3Harris Technologies from $264.00 to $255.00 and set a “buy” rating on the stock in a research note on Monday, January 30th.
+Eight research analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $259.46.

-L3Harris Technologies (NYSE:LHX – Get Rating) last released its quarterly earnings data on Friday, January 27th.
-The company reported $3.27 earnings per share (EPS) for the quarter, beating the consensus estimate of $3.21 by $0.06.
-The business had revenue of $4.58 billion for the quarter, compared to analysts’ expectations of $4.36 billion.
+L3Harris Technologies (NYSE:LHX – Get Rating) last posted its quarterly earnings data on Friday, January 27th.
+The company reported $3.27 earnings per share for the quarter, beating analysts’ consensus estimates of $3.21 by $0.06.
 L3Harris Technologies had a return on equity of 13.20% and a net margin of 6.22%.
-The firm’s quarterly revenue was up 5.2% on a year-over-year basis.
-During the same period in the prior year, the firm posted $3.30 EPS.
-Sell-side analysts expect that L3Harris Technologies, Inc. will post 12.32 EPS for the current fiscal year.
+The company had revenue of $4.58 billion during the quarter, compared to analyst estimates of $4.36 billion.
+During the same quarter last year, the company earned $3.30 EPS.
+The firm’s revenue for the quarter was up 5.2% on a year-over-year basis.
+Analysts expect that L3Harris Technologies, Inc. will post 12.32 EPS for the current fiscal year.

 L3Harris Technologies Increases Dividend

-The business also recently announced a quarterly dividend, which was paid on Friday, March 24th.
-Investors of record on Friday, March 10th were issued a $1.14 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, March 24th.
+Investors of record on Friday, March 10th were given a dividend of $1.14 per share.
+This represents a $4.56 annualized dividend and a yield of 2.34%.
+This is an increase from L3Harris Technologies’s previous quarterly dividend of $1.12.
 The ex-dividend date of this dividend was Thursday, March 9th.
-This represents a $4.56 annualized dividend and a yield of 2.34%.
-This is a boost from L3Harris Technologies’s previous quarterly dividend of $1.12.
-L3Harris Technologies’s dividend payout ratio (DPR) is currently 83.36%.
+L3Harris Technologies’s dividend payout ratio is 83.36%.

 L3Harris Technologies, Inc engages in the provision of defense and commercial technologies across the air, land, sea, space, and cyber domains.
 It operates through the following segments: Integrated Mission Systems, Space and Airborne Systems, Communication Systems, and Aviation Systems.
 The Integrated Mission Systems segment consists of multi-mission ISR and communication systems, integrated electrical and electronic systems for maritime platforms, and advanced electro-optical and infrared solutions.